Prediction Risk and Estimation Risk of the Ridgeless Least Squares Estimator under General Assumptions on Regression Errors: Introduction

 \section{Introduction}

-Recent years have witnessed a fast growing body of work that analyzes minimum $\ell_2$ norm (ridgeless) interpolation least squares estimators \citep[see, e.g.,][and references theirin]{bartlett2020benign,hastie2022surprises,tsigler2023benign}.
+Recent years have witnessed a fast growing body of work that analyzes minimum $\ell_2$ norm (ridgeless) interpolation least squares estimators \citep[see, e.g.,][and references therein]{bartlett2020benign,hastie2022surprises,tsigler2023benign}.
 Researchers in this field were inspired by the ability of deep neural networks to accurately predict noisy training data with perfect fits, a phenomenon known as ``double descent'' or ``benign overfitting'' \citep[e.g.,][among many others]{belkin2018understand,belkin2019reconciling,belkin2020two,zou2021benign,mei2022generalization}.
-They discovered that to achieve this phenomenon, overparameterization is critical: the parameter space must have a much large number of unimportant directions compared to the sample size.
+They discovered that to achieve this phenomenon, overparameterization is critical.

 In the setting of linear regression, we have the training data $\{(x_i,y_i) \in\R^p\times \R: i=1,\cdots,n \}$, where the outcome variable $y_i$ is generated from